rxavier/econuy/README.md

 #### X13 ARIMA binary

-If you want to use the seasonal `decomposition()` function under `seasonal`  you will need to supply the X13 binary (or place it somewhere reasonable and set `x13_binary="search"`).
+If you want to use the seasonal `decompose()` function under `seasonal`  you will need to supply the X13 binary (or place it somewhere reasonable and set `x13_binary="search"`).
 You can get it [from here](https://www.census.gov/srd/www/x13as/x13down_pc.html) for Windows or [from here](https://www.census.gov/srd/www/x13as/x13down_unix.html) for UNIX systems.
-For macOS you can compile it using the instructions found [here](https://github.com/christophsax/seasonal/wiki/Compiling-X-13ARIMA-SEATS-from-Source-for-OS-X).
+For macOS you can compile it using the instructions found [here](https://github.com/christophsax/seasonal/wiki/Compiling-X-13ARIMA-SEATS-from-Source-for-OS-X) or use my version (working under macOS Catalina) from [here](https://drive.google.com/open?id=1HxFoi57TWaBMV90NoOAbM8hWdZS9uoz_).

 #### Dataframe/CSV headers